 By the age of 3 or 4, children can understand and create narratives of different kinds – they can talk about their own experiences, others’ experiences and even the experiences of fictional characters (from movies and books).
 Furthermore, they know the difference between the three.
 Much of this comes from play; children pretend, making up scenarios and stories with each other and with caregivers in the form of games.
 But a large portion comes from how they experience their parents telling stories.
 When you sit down and read a book with a child, you’ll find that they often ask questions.
 Adults become the point of reference for information, and this information is what is used to help children understand their world.

 In this way, caregivers have the potential to lay the foundations for their child’s cognitive development.
 These abilities are what affect the likelihood of greater educational success later on – irrespective of one’s socio-economic background.
 It is important to remember that cognitive skills are not “fixed” in children.
-In Australia, research from the University of Melbourne in Australia claims that these skills are not affected by family background or home environment, but are the direct result of how frequently children are read to prior to starting school.
-The results indicate a direct causal effect from reading to children at a young age and their future schooling outcomes regardless of education level.
+In Australia, research from the University of Melbourne claims that these skills are not affected by family background or home environment, but are the direct result of how frequently children are read to prior to starting school.
+The results indicate a direct causal effect from reading to children at a young age and their future schooling outcomes.

 Developing Literacy Patterns

-Dr. Donald also points out that she believes there are significant differences between learning to read at school and reading at home with one’s parents: “In developmental paediatrics, if you start early with developing patterns, you embed these patterns or habits in the long term.
+Dr Donald also believes there are significant differences between learning to read at school and reading at home with one’s parents: “In developmental paediatrics, if you start early with developing patterns, you embed these patterns or habits in the long term.
 This is not about teaching children to read in the systematic way.
 Often, when it comes to problems with literacy, children are struggling with the mechanistic aspects of reading – vocabulary, sentence structure and so on.
 But very young children experience books differently.
-It’s important to reading to them frequently, and getting across the idea of what it means to tell a story, rather than seeing reading as a chore.
+It’s important to read to them frequently; getting across the idea of what it means to tell a story, rather than seeing reading as a chore.
 This way children learn to understand, question and comprehend, which is the foundation for learning.
 They become receptive readers.”

 Concludes Dr Carole Bloch, director of the Project for the Study of Alternative Education in South Africa (PRAESA), which is driving the Nal’ibali national reading-for-enjoyment campaign: “Our premise is that babies and young children are born needing and wanting to make sense of their concrete and imaginary worlds, and they are well equipped to do so.
 They are inclined to combine stories and play to explore and learn about life.
 Stories, told and read, are the fuel that propels young minds and bodies into action, enriching the material children use as they develop their thinking and their language - speech, reading and writing.”